 This is the opposite end of the spectrum.
 This dramatic technique involves a number of large rounded chambers in the body that revolve around the central electrical routing.
 Unlike the traditional method, the chambered weight relief models are lighter by a significant amount, almost comparable to semi-hollow instruments.

 As you might expect, this results in a mid-centric, almost acoustic resonance.
 Because of this, these guitars are slightly more prone to feedback than their solid-body counterparts, so aren’t necessarily suited to cranked high-gain styles.
 The chambered configuration is mostly reserved for Custom Shop models and limited runs.

 Modern Weight Relief

-Modern weight relief is the middle-ground.
+Modern weight relief is the middle-ground between traditional and ultra-modern processes.
+This version of weight relief has generally been phased out of production so you’ll only find it on discontinued models.
 While the modern weight relief process involves removing far more wood than the traditional method, it doesn’t go quite as far as chambering.
-Instead of large empty spaces in the body, you’ve got a series of carefully calculated elliptical holes, evenly spread throughout.
+Instead of large empty spaces in the body, it utilises a series of carefully calculated and evenly spaced elliptical holes.